-You don't have to build if you don't want to . . .
-But, as a property owner, you can start fishing, swimming, boating in this beautiful big fresh water take immediately.
-Here is a sound land purchase in prime shoreline recreation property.
+Like John, Taylor does not know precisely where he is going now, but has no doubts about being on the right course.
+"Most people here have no plans because they don't know where they'll be when they'll /Continued owner, you can start fishing, swimming, boating in this beautiful big fresh water lake immediately.
+Here is a sound land purchase in prime shoreline racreation property.
 Here is a new kind of water sports private community for healthful outdoor family fun.
 Here is another Lake Arrowhead or Lake Tahoe but much better because it is strictly a private proposition.
 Canyon Lake can never be crowded with mobs of people; only owners and guests are allowed.
 The lake will always be kept pure and clean; the fishing will always be good . . . and Canyon Lake is within 90 minutes of the center of Los Angeles, the fastest growing, richest, most outdoor-minded city in the world; Where else can you find a family purchase that you can fish in, swim in, play golf on and enjoy IMMEDIATELY?

-For a validated gate pass and free boat tour on the Canyon Queen or . . . for our 8 page full color brochure mail this coupon today to our local office.
-Chase & Taylor Street, Corona,
+For a validated gate pass and free boat tour on the Canyon Queen or . . . for our 8 page full color brochure mail this coupon today to our local office, Chase & Taylor Street, Corona,